ZareClem/Cylistic_Case_Study/README.md

 # Cyclistic

 ---
+The sample bike share service offers two tiers of subscriptions: individual passes, which characterize "casual" riders, and annual memberships, which constitute "member" riders.
+This project was intended to provide information on the differences in usage characteristics observed between "casual" and "member" riders.

+This project was developed to satisfy the Case Study 1 scenario outlined in the Google Data Analytics Certification course capstone.

 In this case study, I assume the role of an analyst for a fictional company called Cyclistic based in Chicago.
-They provide a bike sharing service similar to Lime.
+They provide a bike-sharing service similar to Lime.
 My manager, the director of marketing, believes that the company’s future success depends on maximizing the number of annual memberships.
 ## Links

 - [Google Data Analytics Certification](https://www.coursera.org/account/accomplishments/professional-cert/PY27NVYAN7EH)